Search Railroad Sites For:

 The inaccuracy in scale is why some "Model" railroaders prefer to separate themselves from so called "Toy" trains.
 Most model railroads are closer to scale, at least within the specifications outlined by a specific letter gauge.
 Closer examination of the scale chart above will reveal that some scales used are not quite exact.
 This is mainly for convenience, strength and for historical reasons.

 As railroad owners running Lionel compatable equipment, HTOS takes this inaccuracy of scale in stride.
 Lionel and other train manufacturers now make more scale items than ever before.
-For the purist, there are ready to run pieces of equipment made by several companies in true to scale proportions.
+For the purist, there are ready to run pieces of equipment made by several companies in true-to-scale proportions.
 Most purists of course object to the third center rail, but then, they're not running Lionel style equipment.
-As can be pointed out, some prototype electric trains do use a third rail.
+As can be pointed out, some prototype electric trains do use a third rail, often times outside the running rails, but can also be found inside between the running rails.
 Railroad hobbyists running O gauge "toy" trains may place their trains in a more scale setting.
 This type of semi-scale operation is sometimes referred to as "Hi-Rail."

 Hi-Rail

 The term "Hi-Rail" means different things to different people.
 Some use the term to refer to toy trains in general.
 Others reserve the term for toy trains used in a scale setting with scale trackside equipment and scenery.
 Sometimes Lionel trains are refered to as "Hi-Rail", because the scale of the track is not "true."
-Prototype railroad mainline track is about 5 inches tall from the top of the tie to the railhead.
-The height of regular O gauge Lionel track rail is 1/4 inch.
-In 1:48 scale, would make the rail itself about one foot tall!
-On this scale, the ties used for O gauge track would be two feet wide and over one foot high!
+Prototype railroad mainline track is about 5 inches tall from the tie to the top of the railhead.
+In comparison, the height of regular O gauge Lionel track rail is 1/4 inch tall.
+In 1:48 scale, this would make the rail itself about one foot tall and the wood ties would be nearly two feet wide and over one foot tall piece of wood.
 The flange on the wheel of prototype railroads is very small, somewhere around 1/2 inch.
-On Lionel-compatible O gauge equipment, the wheel flange is about 1/8 inch, or the 1:48 scale equivalent of a 6 inch flange.
-With these large sizes one can see why Lionel trains are sometimes refered to as Hi-Rail.
+On Lionel type equipment, the wheel flange is about 1/8 inch, using the 1:48 scale, this would be the equivalent of a 6 inch flange.
+With these overly large sizes one can see why Lionel trains are sometimes refered to as Hi-Rail.

-In general terms, Hi-Rail model trains are those made to run on 3-rail O-gauge track.
-The rails are "high" in the sense that they are significantly taller than than their "scale" counterparts based on a prototypical 1:48 ratio (1/4" to the foot).
 Also trains run in the Hi-Rail world are not necessarily 100% to scale; sometimes a given piece may be closer to 1/64 scale and at other times closer to 1/43 scale.
-Hi-rail trains are to be judged more on their operability, durability, and (we think) "HI" level of enjoyment!
+Hi-rail trains are to be judged more on their operability, durability, and (we think) "HIGH" level of enjoyment!

 When speaking of O gauge trains, the name "Lionel" springs to mind, bringing back memories of Christmas Trees, Coca-Cola, and lots of heavy-duty fun.
 Surprising to some, Lionel is not, and never has been, alone in the world of O gauge trains.
 In the last few years there has been a strong surge in the production of O gauge trains.

-In the field of O gauge only production, we also can add K-line corporation who produce a large number of quality O and O-27 (slightly smaller) trains.
-Mikes Train House (MTH), who also produces O gauge products, but is quickly becoming highly recognized for their great attention to detail in full O Scale Hi-Rail locomotives and trains.
-Of course, we cannot leave out the venerable MARX trains that were such hot items 20-30 years ago.
-A fine O-27 train, they are still floating around at train shows.
-Recently, MARX early tin version trains are once again being reproduced.
+In the field of O gauge only production, K-line Corporation (now owned by Lionel) produces a large number of quality O and O-27 size trains.
+Mike's Train House (MTH), also produces O gauge products and is quickly becoming highly recognized for their great attention to detail in full scale trains.
+Sadly, it appears that the company that was starting to re-issue MARX tinplate trains has gone out of business.

-There are also manufacturers that produce both O gauge 3-rail (another term for Hi-Rail) and O scale versions of the same equipment.
-These include Weaver, Williams, InterMountain, and the predominately brass manufacturer, 3rd Rail.
+There are also manufacturers that produce both O gauge 3-rail and O scale 2-rail versions of the same equipment.
+These include Weaver, Williams (now owned by Bachmann), InterMountain, and the predominately brass manufacturer, 3rd Rail.
 If you want to combine the fun and action of 3-rail operation with the beauty of pure scale, these pieces are for you.

 HTOS and Scale